-Four ingredient creamy ice cream made with coconut, cashew, maple syrup, and optional tahini twist.
-Smash between two snack cookies for an easy and nutritious dessert!
+No-Churn Maple Tahini Ice Cream Sandwiches made with coconut, cashew, maple syrup, and an optional tahini twist.
+Smash between two snack cookies!

 Did you have an ice cream man growing up?